The worst lies we've heard during the recruitment and interview process.

 So much for honesty.

-In turn, I spoke with our Recruiting Manager here at TheLadders, Mike Deissig, to uncover a common lie he has heard over the years.
+In turn, I spoke with our recruiting manager here at TheLadders, Mike Deissig, to share one of the worst lies he's heard over the years.
 According to Mike: